Roselyn Ngissah

 Roselyn Ngissah is a Ghanaian actress.
-She started acting at an early age, and has featured in movies including Adams Apple, Away Bus, and Princess Tyra.
+She started acting in 2003, and has featured in movies including Adams Apple, Away Bus, and Princess Tyra.

 Early life and education

 Roselyn, born to Ghanaian parents, grew up in Lagos, Nigeria where she had her basic education.
-She graduated at the University of Ghana, Legon with a second class upper degree in Theatre Art in 2008.
+She attended Tema Senior High School and further graduated at the University of Ghana, Legon with a second class upper degree in Theatre Art in 2008.

 Roselyn earned her first film role in Sicily, 2003.
 While playing small parts in several movies, she nabbed her breakthrough role as Angie in 4Play and 4Play Reloaded in 2010 and 2011 respectively.

+Personal life

+Roselyn is a mother of one.